 What about side-effects?

-The most common side-effects when taking aminosalicylates are: diarrhoea, headache, nausea (feeling sick) and rash.
+The most common side-effects when taking aminosalicylates are diarrhoea, headache, feeling sick (nausea) and rash.
 These are generally not serious.
 Most people who take aminosalicylates do not have any serious side-effects.

 Note: a rare but serious side-effect is an effect on the blood-making cells.
 If this occurs it can greatly reduce the number of blood cells in your body, including the cells that fight off infection and those that help to stop bleeding.
-Therefore, if you develop a sore throat, mouth ulcers, unexplained bruising or bleeding, rash, fever or any other signs of infection then you must stop the medicine and report this to your doctor immediately.
+Therefore, if you develop a sore throat, mouth ulcers, unexplained bruising or bleeding, rash, high temperature (fever) or any other signs of infection, stop the medicine and report this to your doctor immediately.
 (As noted above, a mild rash is a common side-effect.
 The rash associated with this rare but serious effect on blood-making cells is different.
 Therefore, when taking these medicines always report a rash to a doctor who can then decide if it is a common and minor problem or the more serious rash.)

 There are other rare side-effects.
 For example, rarely, some people taking aminosalicylates may have a hypersensitivity reaction.
 This may make you feel itchy, become more sensitive to sunlight or cause skin peeling.
 Sulfasalazine can cause a reduced sperm count in some men.
 This is reversible and sperm counts return to normal 2-3 months after stopping treatment.